viplove29/nba_viva_test/README.md

 ## NBA Test Case versioning

-All new MAR tests that contain features that aren't currently deployed to all environments need to have @Version tags added so the tests won't run in the MDC environment before those changes are available in MDC.
+All new NBA tests that contain features that aren't currently deployed to all environments need to have @Version tags added so the tests won't run in the MDC environment before those changes are available in MDC.

 A tag of `@version-22R2` will only be run in MDC when the version of `22R2` is in the serenity.conf file for the **MDC** environment.

-Versions are based on the tree structure for MAR test cases in qTest.
+Versions are based on the tree structure for NBA test cases in qTest.

 ## Spotless CI